What is Autism?

 - Restricted and repetitive routines, behaviours and interests.

 In addition, many autistic people find processing information difficult and can be over sensitive or under sensitive to certain things such as:

 - Soundtouch, pain or temperature

-These sensitivities can affect they process information.
-In certain situations this may cause them to avoid certain situations.
+These sensitivities can affect the way they process information.
+This may cause them to avoid certain situations.

 Those with poor body awareness may spin around to feel where they are.
 This is known as stimming.